cglorious/fruits-parlor-crown-frontend/notes.md

 - [x] dynamically integrate header
 - [ ] multiple attributes to node
 - [ ] add enter button on top of splash page image
+- [ ] ability to scroll to bottom of the page

 #### Debug